 Heather Avens, PhD, MS, CIH

-Dr. Heather Avens is a Health and Safety Scientist with over nine years of experience in human health risk assessment.
+Dr. Heather Avens is a Managing Risk Assessment Scientist with over 12 years of experience in human health risk assessment.
 She is a Certified Industrial Hygienist with a PhD and MS in chemical engineering and a BA in biochemistry and molecular, cellular, and developmental biology.

-Heather's primary areas of expertise includes industrial hygiene, exposure assessment, quantitative exposure reconstruction, indoor exposure modeling, outdoor air dispersion modeling, dermal exposure modeling, accident analysis, probabilistic techniques, and data analysis.
+Heather's primary areas of expertise include industrial hygiene, exposure assessment, risk assessment, indoor exposure modeling, outdoor air dispersion modeling, dermal exposure modeling, accident analysis, probabilistic techniques, and data analysis.
 She is also skilled at designing, conducting and analyzing exposure simulation studies.

-She has estimated exposure and risk associated with a variety of substances including asbestos, solvents, gasoline, benzene, polyaromatic hydrocarbons, asphalt, hydrogen sulfide, styrene, lead, cadmium, and phosphorous.
+She has estimated exposure and risk associated with a variety of substances including asbestos, silica, solvents, gasoline, benzene, polyaromatic hydrocarbons, asphalt, hydrogen sulfide, styrene, lead, cadmium, and phosphorus.

 Heather has used her expertise to address a variety of exposure scenarios including occupational exposures, consumer use of products, exposures to bystanders, take-home exposures experienced by household contacts of workers, community exposures, industrial accidents, explosions, and spills.

 Amber is a Managing Risk Assessment Scientist with a Master’s of Public Health degree, and a BA in Integrative Physiology and Ecology and Evolutionary Biology.
 Her academic training includes epidemiology, biostatistics, environmental and occupational health, public health policy and law, immunology, human physiology, and endocrinology.